Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Pipeline-Behaviors.md

 For a full end-to-end example, see [Example: Global Tags Taxonomy Migration (KX13)](#example-global-tags-taxonomy-migration-kx13).

 > [!IMPORTANT]
-> If you have multiple custom processes for the same command stage (for example multiple post-`MigratePagesCommand` concerns), use **one consolidated custom behavior** for that command and delegate to processor services.
-In end-to-end runs with many customizations, this pattern is more predictable and makes it easier to verify that all steps run.
+> If you have multiple custom processes for the same command stage (for example multiple post-`MigratePagesCommand` concerns), register **one consolidated custom behavior** for that command and delegate to processor services.
+Avoid registering multiple `IPipelineBehavior<Command, CommandResult>` implementations for the same command stage.
+In end-to-end runs, with multiple same-command behaviors, some may silently not run, which is difficult to diagnose.
+The consolidated pattern is more predictable and easier to verify.

 ```csharp
 // Processor services